walterbender/Syllabi/biomimicry.md

-Students will investigate technical feasibility and product relevance, which may result in our revisiting the problem definition; In the first session, groups peer-review the class’ work, selecting the best 2 or 3 proposals from each team and begin early steps of prototyping.
+Students will investigate technical feasibility and product relevance, which may result in our revisiting the problem definition; In the first session, groups peer-review the class’ work, selecting the best two or three proposals from each team and begin early steps of prototyping.
 In the second session, groups will re-evaluate the early prototypes and select the best option for the students to continue preparing their newer prototypes.
 It may be possible that a team’s design needs to be re-made, setting the process back to Week 6.

 <a name="WEEK9">
 9. PROTOTYPING